tmaiaroto/smartthings-unofficial-docs/Documentation.md

 *Note: This call does not require authentication.*
 [https://graph.api.smartthings.com/api/smartapps/idHashString](https://graph.api.smartthings.com/api/smartapps/idHashString)

-### Your SmartApp Installations
+### SmartApp Installations
-On the otherhand, this endpoint will tell you about the applications you have installed.
+On the otherhand, this endpoint will tell you about the applications a user has installed.
 This call will return some of the same information found in the above SmartApps details call but also contains some information specific to your account.
-It will include information such as `eventSubscriptions`, location information, and other preferences specifically set by you when you installed/configured the SmartApp.
+It will include information such as `eventSubscriptions`, location information, and other preferences specifically set by you when a user installed/configured the SmartApp.
 [https://graph.api.smartthings.com/api/smartapps/installations/](https://graph.api.smartthings.com/api/smartapps/installations/)